 A barndominium may survive hurricanes, tornadoes, and severe storms.
 However, the stability of the structure depends on a variety of factors.
+In this article, we will explore how to hurricane-proof your barndominium to stay safe in the storm.

 If you want a hurricane-proof barndominium, you need to ensure that it is properly constructed.
 It should feature a strong steel frame, thick walls, and high-quality windows and doors.